evmts/tevm-monorepo/packages/chains/README.md

 ## Installation

-`tevm/chains` is available for import in the main tevm package or it can be installed as a standalone package
+`tevm/chains` is available for import in the main tevm package, or it can be installed as a standalone package

 ```bash
 npm install @tevm/chains